 Chard, also called Swiss chard or rainbow chard, is a leafy green vegetable that you can enjoy year-round.
 However, it tends to be at its best during late June through late fall, making it a star of summer farmers markets.
 PS – Chard is also really easy to grow in a summer vegetable garden (you can even grow it in window boxes)!

 Since it has a bitter taste, chard pair wells with flavorful dressings and other ingredients that tone down the bitterness.
 Making a smoothie with chard and sweet fruits is a great way to use it.
+If you’re interested, check out my tutorials for how to cut and freeze chard.

 I absolutely LOVE cherry season!
 I like this stone fruit raw, cooked down into jams, used in baked goods, and added to savory dishes.